Today's Articles

 Since the time of slavery, Blacks and Jews have identified with each other community experience in various ways.
 Many Blacks have compared their circumstances (at the time) in the Antebellum South to that of the Hebrew slaves in Egypt, siding with and aligning in religious scripture and expressing Black spirituals such as "Go Down, Moses."
 The desire for a Black exodus inspired the recognition of "Zion" in the names of many Black churches.
 Black Nationalists of the 1800s used the Zionist movement as a mold for their Back-to-Africa movement.

 The Jewish community has also expressed compassion for the plight of Blacks in the United States.
 In the early 1900s, Jewish newspapers drew parallels between the Black movement out of the South and the Jews' escape from Egypt, pointing out that both Blacks and Jews lived in ghettos and calling anti-Black riots in Louisiana, Tennessee, Oklahoma, Georgia, Mississippi, and throughout the South "pogroms."
-Stressing the similarities rather than the differences between the Jewish and Black experience in America, Jewish leaders emphasized that both groups would benefit the more America moved toward a society of worth, free of religious, ethnic, and racial restrictions.
+Stressing the similarities rather than the differences between the Jewish and Black experiences in America, Jewish leaders emphasized that both groups would benefit the more America moved toward a society of worth that was free of religious, ethnic, and racial restrictions.

 From the start of the American Civil Rights Movement, Blacks and Jews demonstrated arm-in-arm.
 In 1909, W.E.B.
 Dubois, Julius Rosenthal, Lillian Wald, Rabbi Emil G. Hirsch, Stephen Wise, and Henry Malkewitz formed the National Association for the Advancement of Colored People (NAACP).
 One year later, prominent Jewish and Black leaders created the Urban League.
 Julius Rosenwald and Booker T. Washington worked together in 1912 to improve the educational system for Blacks in the South.